A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Analysis of Filament Bulk Properties

-where $v_r$ is their relative velocity along the line of sight, $\gamma_{\mathrm{r}}$ is the angle between the direction of their relative motion and the line of sight (where, for full generality, we are not assuming $\gamma_{\mathrm{r}} = \gamma$), $G$ is the gravitational constant and $M$ is the sum of the two cluster masses.
+where $\gamma_{\mathrm{r}}$ is the angle between the direction of their relative motion and the line of sight---for full generality, we do not assume in the equation that $\gamma_{\mathrm{r}} = \gamma$, i.e., that they are falling directly towards each other---$G$ is the gravitational constant and $M$ is the sum of the two cluster masses.
 Fig.~\ref{fig:bound} shows the parameter space for this binding for our values of $M$ and $d_{\mathrm{p}}$, and indicates that the system is unbound only if the largest component of the clusters' motion is perpendicular to the axis joining them (i.e., $|\gamma_{\mathrm{v}} - \gamma|$ is large).
 However, the presence of the filament between the clusters, which is ignored in the above formalism, makes this scenario hard to imagine, as large transverse cluster velocities would surely have severed or significantly disrupted the filament.
 We thus infer that the main component of the clusters' velocity is towards each other and that they are gravitationally bound.
 If we set $\gamma_{\mathrm{v}} = \gamma$ and take the orientation from our toy model, $\gamma = \toymodelangle$, the relative velocity is $v = \toymodelvpec$.\footnote{The uncertainty on $\gamma$ is not normally distributed, so to propagate the error to $v$ and the other values that follow in this paragraph, we calculate values using $\gamma + \mathrm{d}\gamma$ and $\gamma - \mathrm{d}\gamma$ and quote the resulting intervals as error bars.
 Since with our toy-model we cannot aim at high precision, this should suffice.} Given this velocity and the current separation, an analytic calculation of the Newtonian dynamics shows that the clusters' furthest separation was $\toymodelinitseparation$, $\toymodelinittime$ ago.
-Finally, using the same dynamics we can even provide a rough estimate age of the Universe: since at very early times everything is close together, one can treat the clusters as starting out at the same initial location but moving away from each other, before eventually reaching the maximal separation just calculated and then moving back towards each other again.
-The value we obtain is $\toymodelageuniverse$: highly uncertain and model-dependent but consistent with the known age of the Universe.
+Finally, using the same dynamics we can even provide a rough estimate age of the Universe: treating the clusters as starting out at the same initial location and moving apart, reaching the maximal separation just calculated and then moving back towards each other again, we find an age of $\toymodelageuniverse$: highly uncertain and model-dependent but consistent with the known age of the Universe.